mrfrappe/Javascript_wikipedia_viewer/README.md

 ![Screenshot](https://i.imgur.com/fL5oDLP.jpg)

-    Fulfill the below user stories.
+    1. Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
-    User Story: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
+    2. User Story: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
-    User Story: I can click a button to see a random Wikipedia entry.
+    3. User Story: I can click a button to see a random Wikipedia entry.
-    Hint: Here's an entry on using Wikipedia's API: https://www.mediawiki.org/wiki/API:Main_page.
+    4 .Hint: Here's an entry on using Wikipedia's API: https://www.mediawiki.org/wiki/API:Main_page.

 ## Built With